| ABOUT ROGER GREENAWAY |

 How I started ...I provided my first training course in reviewing skills in 1983 while I was working for the Brathay Hall Trust - still very much a centre of innovation in development training with youth and adult courses.

 In 1993, with the publication of my second handbook about reviewing Playback: A Guide to Reviewing Activities (for the Duke of Edinburgh's Award), I decided to make reviewing skills training my main specialism.
 I have been training trainers, educators and facilitators ever since - in the fields of youth and adult training and education.
 (See my client list.)

-What I provide and where ...I have worked in 35 countries as well as throughout my home country (the UK) to provide training and consultancy in reviewing and related skills.
-There seems to be no limit to the kinds of environment in which people want to develop reviewing and facilitation skills.
+What I provide and where ...I have worked in 36 countries as well as throughout my home country (the UK) to provide training and consultancy in reviewing and related skills.
+There seems to be no limit to the kinds of environment (indoors or outdoors) in which people want to develop reviewing and facilitation skills.
 I enjoy the challenge of developing new ways to adapt and apply these skills in new situations.